NMKRV College Logo

 Mainstreaming IKS in governance and development

-Submissions on any other topic relevent to the conference are also welcome
+Submissions on any other topic relevant to the conference are also welcome.

 Call for Papers